nosyda/nosyda.github.io/airbnb_dataset_analysis_project.md

 ### Does a host's response time affect its final review score?
-<br>Here is an overview of the accomodation proportion with long response time catgorized as "a few days or more".
+Here is an overview of the accomodation proportion with long response time catgorized as "a few days or more".
 <br>This way we should have a quick understanding of how reactive are the hosts.
 ```python
 total_host_responsive = listing["host_response_time"].count()